 - Monetizing and enriching application services through the publication of APIs to customers, partners, and external developers.

-- Leveraging external API catalogs for ready-to-use application functionality and very specific IT services.
+- Leveraging external API catalogs for ready-to-use application functionality, AI capabilities, and very specific IT services.